grannycart/by-sound-alone_source/beta-manuscript/1_Chapter.md

 "Since that sub is going to know where we are anyway, you might as well crank the bilge pumps up to maximum power.
 Making a bunch of noise is better than sinking."

 Gregory flipped some switches and another frequency of vibration was added to the regular background hum from the motors propelling the boat.

+Percy lit a cigarillo from the rapidly-depleting pack stashed in the pipes and smoked it down, letting her mind sink into the ever-present hum of the machines that swamped her environment, and ruminating on the gauges.
 "How's she handling generally?"
-Percy asked.

 "The boat just doesn't seem fucking normal Cap.
 It doesn't respond how I want it to."
 Said Bastian.